warptempo/warptempo_gui_x11_archive/README.md

 Additionally, `stretch`, `bungee` or `rubberband` are required.

 To use the script, clone this repository and run `warptempo` within one of the example projects.
-Set engine=rubberband in the project's .settings file to use rubberband without needing to compile either `warptempo_stretchadapter` or `warptempo_bungeeadapter`.
+Set engine=rubberband in the project's .settings file to use Rubber Band without needing to compile either `warptempo_stretchadapter` or `warptempo_bungeeadapter`.

 To compile an adapter, install `cmake`, `libsndfile`, and `gcc` or `clang`.
 For `warptempo_stretchadapter`, run:
 ```